stud131/docs-monaca/content/products_guide/monaca_cli/cli_commands.en.md

 - `--output`: The path in which the built file will be stored (including the filename)
 - `--android_webview`: (Android only) Chooses a type of webview.
 It can be: `default` or `crosswalk`.
 - `--android_arch`: (Android only) Required if `--android_webview` is `crosswalk`.
 It can be: `x86` or `arm`.
+- `--skipUpload`: Skipping the uploading of the local project to the cloud.
+- `--skipTranspile`: Skipping the transpile process when uploading the local project to the cloud.
 - `--browser`: Opens the build process in a browser (see the screenshots below).

 **Example**